Monday, December 30, 2024

 What's on my sewing machine: Still its dust cover.

-What's on my iPad/iPhone: Finished Dean Koontz's new book, The Forest of Lost Souls.
-Now listening to Rubinrot by Kerstin Gier.
-Still reading In the Shelter of Each Other by Milree Latimer.
-Didn't get much reading done again during the week.
+What's on my iPad/iPhone: Still listening to These High Green Hills by Jan Karon and reading In the Shelter of Each Other by Milree Latimer, but I still didn't get much listening/reading done during the week, because it was very, very busy.

 Where are my books: The stories in each book first appeared in the blog and they are reproduced with a few changes.